In a visit from one of my ex, we’ll call him Michael, I found out that he was seeing a woman he met on a business trip when we were together.

 Michael traveled extensively throughout our relationship, but I remembered this particular trip, and being curious about the woman who showed up in many of the photographs that he showed me.
 My woman’s intuition sent off an alarm.
 “Who is the woman in the pictures with you?”
 I asked.
 He said that she was one of the people in the group.

 I am not one to go sniffing underwear and breaking into phones.
 If I have to become a detective in my relationship, I’m out.
-Trust is one of those things… if you can’t trust the person you’re with, you have no business being in the relationship.
-If you tell me that you’re going to do something, I believe you.
+Trust is one of those things… if I can’t trust the person I'm with, I have no business being in the relationship.
+If a man tells me that he's going to do something, I believe him.